MarkusH/blog/content/Development/2011-11-17__en__mandelbrot-in-python.rst

 ====================

-:tags: Arch, Linux, PyPy, Python
+:tags: Arch Linux, Linux, PyPy, Python
 :author: Markus Holtermann
 :summary: I just found a nice Python script that draws the Mandelbrot set.
 Have a look!